top of page

 I sometimes cannot find, or run out of dried shrimp, so I improvise by taking 1-2 small shrimp and wrapping them in foil with a light spray of oil and roasting for 4-5 minutes to cook the shrimp.
 This method allows me to create a suitable substitute for the whole dried shrimp or bottled shrimp paste.
 For a vegan or vegetarian version of this salad, do not add the fish sauce or shrimp.
-The salad dressing has enough complexity to not miss their presence.
+The salad dressing has enough complexity not to miss their presence.

-For more recipes from this cookbook click here.
+For more wonderful recipes from this cookbook, click here.

 Ingredients: